 World has a ton of depth, too.
 If you dive really deep into builds and the robust item system, you can remain enthralled with the loop for hundreds of hours.
 There’s so much in World that reveals slowly, which makes it all the more rewarding when things really start to click.
 Capcom has supported World since launch with limited-time events and crossovers.

 Monster Hunter: World is available now on PS4, Xbox One, and PC.
-A major expansion, titled Iceborne, lands on PS4 and Xbox One September 6, with a PC version to follow this Winter.
+A major expansion, titled Iceborne, is available on all platforms, too.

 Read our full Monster Hunter: World review